FastRobotsCornell/FastRobots-2026/docs/labs/Lab3.md

 ## Instructions

 1. Power up your Artemis with a battery!
     - You will need a JST connector and one of the 650mAh batteries from your RC car.
+    - Please refer to: https://consolemods.org/wiki/Intro_to_Soldering for detailed soldering instructions!
     - Separate the wires on your battery and cut them **one at a time**.
 Cutting both wires at the same time will short the terminals and destroy your battery.
 If you do short your battery, please inform one of the TAs.
     - Solder the battery wires to the JST jumper wires.
 If you are unsure how to do this, please ask one of the TAs.
     - **Use heat shrink** to insulate the exposed portion of wire.
 Electrical tape can fall off over time and leave a sticky residue on your robot.